Freshwater Fishing Trends

 Lake Monticello

-Catfish: Captain William Attaway (803-924-0857) reports that numbers of fish will be caught free line drifting over deep water, while bigger fish can be caught anchoring cut bait on points and humps.
+Catfish: Captain William Attaway (803-924-0857) reports that in September numbers of fish will still be caught free line drifting over deep water, but the biggest change is that by the latter part of September big fish will start to bite much better on large chunks of cut bait fished deep.

 Most detailed Lake Monticello Updates